HerrKnarz/Playnite-Extensions/README.md

 # Link Utilities

 This is an extension for the superb open source video game library manager and launcher [Playnite](http://playnite.link/).
-At the moment the extension does the following:
+At the moment it can do the following:

-- sort links by name via game menu or optionally automatically after meta data change
+- Sort links by name via game menu or optionally automatically after meta data change.
-- add links to MobyGames, PCGamingWiki and Wikipedia directly via game name or search dialog
+- Add links to the following websites directly via game name or search dialog:
+  - IGDB
+  - MobyGames
+  - PCGamingWiki
+  - Wikipedia
-- library links - add links to the game page on steam, gog or itch, if the game is from those libraries.
+- Add library links - add links to the game page on steam, gog or itch, if the game is from those libraries.

 ## Planned features
 - add Epic as library link
-- add the active website in a web browser as a link to the selected games via URL command and bookmarklet in Chrome etc.
 - check if links are still working, optional removal of dead links
 - add link to active browser window via bookmarklet (nearly done, but currently broken in playnite API)
-- add links to more several websites.
-The following sites are already planned:
+- add links to more websites.
+The following are already planned:
-  - IGDB
   - Steam
   - GOG
   - Epic